neoforged/.github/primers/1.21.2/index.md

 new Item(
     new Item.Properties()
         .component(DataComponents.GLIDER, Unit.INSTANCE) // Sets as a glider
-        .equippable(EquipmentSlot.BOOTS, SoundEvents.ARMOR_EQUIP_ELYTRA, EquipmentModels.ELYTRA) // Determines the slot to check whether it can be used
+        .component(DataComponents.EQUIPPABLE, /*...*/) // Determines the slot to check whether it can be used );
-);
 ```